ToghrulUTD/-Amazon-Review-Analysis-Web-Scraping-Aspect-Extraction-and-Sentiment-Analysis/README.md

-# Sentiment-analysis-of-Amazon-product-reviews-and-Tweets
+# Sentiment-analysis-of-Amazon-product-reviews
 This repository contains two projects: 1) Sentiment analysis of Amazon customer reviews, 2) Tweets.
-I have implemented textual feature extraction and traditional NLP methods and applied Deep Learning methods for these projects.
+I have implemented textual feature extraction and traditional NLP methods and applied Deep Learning models for sentiment classification in these projects.

 # Amazon Reviews Sentiment analysis & Scraping reviews and Sentiment analysis with BERT.